WOKING'S HISTORY & HERITAGE

 PREVIOUSLY FEATURED ON THE heritagewalks.org WEBSITE,

 WHERE CAN STILL BE FOUND DETAILS OF ALL HERITAGE WALKS, TALKS, EXHIBITIONS & PUBLICATIONS.

-The archive and articles were originally 'housed' on the www.heritagewalks.org website (where can still be found information of my monthly walks, and details/copies of some of my past publications), but in 2015 with the weekly addition of articles submitted to the Woking Advertiser, it was decided that a dedicated site to Woking's History was required.
+The archive and articles were originally 'housed' on the www.heritagewalks.org website, but in 2015 with the weekly addition of articles submitted to the Woking Advertiser, it was decided that a dedicated site to Woking's History was required.

 The aims of this site are several, and it was always envisaged that it would take some time for it to be complete (if that is possible with a subject such as history).